-Last week we published our work modelling the spread of Covid-19, illustrating the effect of combining multi-agent systems and spatial simulations.
-In the space of 48 hours, a model of 100,000 entities was created using Aether Engine, mapping the potential spread of the pathogen throughout the country.
+Last week we published our work modelling the spread of COVID-19, illustrating the effect of combining multi-agent systems with spatial simulation technology.
+In the space of 48 hours, an agent-based model of 100,000 entities was created using Aether Engine, mapping the potential spread of the pathogen throughout the country.

 But this is only a prototype.
-The complexity of the model can grow infinitely, layering in additional spatial data - including point-based (e.g. individual people), graph-based (e.g. transport networks), or grid-based (e.g. transmission/spread of droplets) - to refine the accuracy of the simulation.
+The complexity of a model can grow infinitely, layering in additional data – including point-based (e.g. individual people), graph-based (e.g. transport networks), or grid-based (e.g. transmission/spread of droplets) – to refine the accuracy of the simulation.

-These models can be manipulated to simulate “what ifs” quickly.
+These models can then be manipulated to simulate “what ifs” quickly.
 Traditionally these models require significant computing power and time to run the simulations – but, by contrast, the Aether Engine simulation can be up in a matter of minutes, and scale into the cloud with no additional effort from developers.
 Data is processed more efficiently and the probability of potential outcomes is more accurately predicted, allowing for informed decisions to be made quickly.

 View all Blog articles

 - August 2019

 - June 2019